DETAILED CORRESPONDENCE

 in combination with a factory building, in which the production environment is installed in the factory building, or a network of factory buildings, that are each less than 25,000 square meters in area (see [0050]).

-It would have been obvious to a person having ordinary skill in the art before the effective filing date of the invention to further modify the vehicle robotic production environment of modified Czinger to be installed in a factory or a network of factories that are each less than 25,000 square meters in area, as taught by Rawas, in order to save space compared to conventional assembly lines for vehicles.
+It would have been obvious to a person having ordinary skill in the art before the effective filing date of the invention to further modify the vehicle robotic production environment of modified Czinger to be installed in a factory or a network of factories that are each less than 25,000 square meters in area and in which the factory building is a repurposed conventional warehouse that has not been purpose-build for vehicle production, as taught by Rawas and/or Kilibarda2, in order to provide a production environment requiring minimal plant infrastructure at the site and being highly efficient and environmentally friendly to the surrounding area.

 Installing the production environment in a factory or a network of factories that are each less than 25,000 square meters in area would have been obvious because it would have been well within the level of skill of the person having ordinary skill in the art and a factory that is less than 25,000 square meters is among the finite number of factory layouts which can be chosen for the production environment.
 Choosing from a finite number of identified, predictable solutions, with a reasonable expectation for success, is likely to be obvious to a person if ordinary skill in the art.
 See KSR International Co. v.
 Teleflex Inc., 550 U.S. 398, 415-421, USPQ2d 1385, 1395 – 97 (2007) (see MPEP § 2143, E.).

 Claim 3 is rejected under 35 U.S.C.
-103 as being unpatentable over Czinger (as modified by Buckley and Marzocchi) as applied to claim 1 above, and further in view of Kilibarda (US 20160167724 A1 and Kilibarda hereinafter).
+103 as being unpatentable over Czinger (as modified by Buckley and Workinger) as applied to claim 1 above, and further in view of Kilibarda2.

 Regarding Claim 3